fortran-lang/fortran-lang.org/learn/building_programs/build_tools.md

 {% capture note %}

-You might have noticed that ``make`` is not particularly easy to use and it can be from time to time difficult to understand what is going on under the hood.
-In this guide, we avoided and disabled a lot of the commonly used ``make`` features that can be particularly troublesome if not used correctly, we highly recommend staying away from them if you do not feel confident working with ``make``.
+In this guide, we avoided and disabled a lot of the commonly used ``make`` features that can be particularly troublesome if not used correctly, we highly recommend staying away from the buildin rules and variables if you do not feel confident working with ``make``, but explicitly declare all variables and rules.

-While ``make`` is indeed a handy tool to automate short interdependent workflows and to build small projects, it should *never* be used to build larger projects, like scientific programs.
+You will find that ``make`` is capable tool to automate short interdependent workflows and to build small projects.
+But for larger projects, you will probably soon run against some of it limitations.
+Usually, ``make`` is therefore not used alone but combined with other tools to generate the ``Makefile`` completely or in parts.
-In particular modern Fortran programs can hardly be handled by a ``make`` build system.

-To use ``make`` in a larger project, you cannot rely on ``make`` alone, usually other tools are used to generate the ``Makefile`` completely or in parts.
 {% endcapture %}
-{% include tip.html title="Important" content=note %}
+{% include note.html title="Note" content=note %}

 ## The meson build system